mfem/web/src/tutorial/solvers.md

 </div>
 <div class="panel-body">
 Each additional order refinement increases the order by a factor of 2.
-This quickly becomes expensive, so be careful increasing the order refinements.
+This quickly becomes computationally expensive, so be careful when increasing the order refinements.
 </div>
 </div>

 - This example runs **matrix-free** using MFEM's [partial assembly algorithms](/performance).

-- Matrix-free methods are **much** more efficient for high-order problems and also work better on GPU architectures.
+Matrix-free methods are **much** more efficient for high-order problems and also work better on GPU architectures.

 - Try comparing the performance of `ex1p` and `ex26p` for higher-order